 Damage: Same as Starfinder.

 Accuracy: So Starfinder does not have Masterwork or Magic weapons with weapon bonuses, it assumes everything shoots straight.
 This isn’t a bad assumption for the way they compressed the bonus math in order to tighten up combat expectations.
 If you’re going to change this, it will affect the math.
+One way to imply accuracy without giving to hit bonuses is by changing the range increment.
+The question then becomes do your fights often make range increment important?
+Almost every starfinder society scenario I have played in we were always in 1st or 2nd range increment for the 80 ft RI of my azimuth laser pistol.
 A high accuracy rifle like a Cobra implicitly has recoil reduction.
 I will find some of the various recoil systems that have been attempted in D20 games and examine how we could use the concept without breaking the game.

 Rate of Fire: We’ll use this as a proxy for Usage.

-Reload: Same as the notes under Destiny, normally a move action in Starfinder.
+Reload: Same as the notes under Destiny, normally a move action in Starfinder which only recognizes removable magazines, shurikens and bows.

 Magazine Capacity: Same as Starfinder.